ashpil/include_wgsl/README.md

 This functions exactly as it would if you had used `include_str!("shader.wgsl")`, but it also makes sure at compile time that your WGSL is valid using [`naga`](https://github.com/gfx-rs/naga.git).

-If your WGSL code is valid, compliation continues on, but if your WGSL is invalid, you will get a friendly naga error:
+If your WGSL code is valid, compliation continues on, but if your WGSL is invalid, you will get a friendly naga error, and compliation will halt:

 ```rust
 error: Unable to parse shader.wgsl